GomaaMohamed/UART_Bootloader/README.md

 # UART_Bootloader
 ```
 >> The UART Bootloader updates the software of STM32F103 through UART.
->> We utilized the host application to transmit the hex file via UART.
+>> We used the host application to transmit the hex file via UART.
 >> The project comprises the Host App, Bootloader, and a Blinking Example App.
 ```